KansasCityWomeninTechnology/codingandcupcakes/README.md

     2. Check your email for a Codeanywhere verification email.

 ## Project Setup
-1. Log into Github.
+Log into Github.
-2. Go to https://github.com/kansascitywomenintechnology/codingandcupcakes and hit the fork button in the top right.
+1. Go to https://github.com/kansascitywomenintechnology/codingandcupcakes and hit the **fork** button in the top right.
+This copies the codingandcupcakes code into a repository in your GitHub account.

-3. Log into Codeanywhere.
+Log into Codeanywhere.
-4. In the Codeanywhere editor, select **File** -> **New Connection** -> **Git from URL**.
+2. In the Codeanywhere editor, select **File** -> **New Connection** -> **Git from URL**.
-5. In the dialog box that appears, paste the URL of your Coding and Cupcakes GitHub repository: **ht<i></i>tps://github.com/{your GitHub username}/codingandcupcakes**, and click Next.
+3. In the dialog box that appears, paste the URL of your Coding and Cupcakes GitHub repository: **ht<i></i>tps://github.com/{your GitHub username}/codingandcupcakes**, and click Next.
-6. For name, type **codingandcupcakes**.
+4. For name, type **codingandcupcakes**.
 Select either of the HTML options from the list of development stacks and then click Create.

 Refer to the screenshot below for steps 7 & 8.

+In Codeanywhere:
-7. In Codeanywhere, click **index.html** to open it.
+5. Click **index.html** to open it.
 This is the code behind the main page of your website.
-8. Click the File Preview icon (the magnifying glass).
+6. Click the File Preview icon (the magnifying glass).
 This will open the main page of your website in a new tab.

 <img src="https://github.com/KansasCityWomeninTechnology/codingandcupcakes/blob/master/img/index-and-file-preview.png" alt="index.html and File Preview icon">